Find members by call or SKCC number:

 Multi-Operator: Two or more operators operating two or more co-located transmitters, any power.

-Bonus points are earned for working SKCC members who have C, T or S endorsements on their SKCC member number (Centurion, Tribune, and Senator).
-Each “C” member is worth 5 points per SKSA event; likewise, each “T” is 10 points; and each “S” is 15 points.
+C, T & S Stations.
+Additional points are earned for working SKCC members who have C, T or S endorsements on their SKCC member number (Centurion, Tribune, and Senator).
+Each “C” member is worth 5 points once per event; likewise, for “T” (10 points); and “S” (15 points).
+Enter the total numbers of unique C, T, and S stations you have worked.

-If you are not an SKCC member, enter "NONE" where a membership number is requested.
+If you are not an SKCC member, enter "NONE" where membership number is requested.

-If you need to correct your entry or later add a photo or comments, simply resubmit the entire revised entry.
+If you need to correct a previously submitted entry or want to add a photo or comments, simply resubmit the entire revised entry within the 72-hour entry window.